 Fisher may only be harvested by North Dakota residents.
 Fisher may be harvested statewide, except for Bottineau and Rolette counties which are closed.
 The limit is one fisher per person.
-Trappers must contact the local game warden or Department field office to report their harvest within 12 hours and make arrangements to have the fisher tagged.
+Trappers must contact the local game warden or Department field office or register online to report their harvest within 12 hours and make arrangements to have the fisher tagged.
 The pelt must be removed from the carcass prior to presenting the fisher to Department personnel for tagging.
 No fisher pelt will be tagged until the animal is skinned and presented with the entire carcass, including the head.
 The carcass shall remain the property of the Department.
 No person, taxidermist or fur dealer shall possess or purchase an untagged fisher.
 When any part of the animal is mounted, if the tag is removed from the pelt, the tag must be securely fastened to the back or bottom of mount.
-Fishers incidentally trapped after the close of the season must be reported to the Department within 12 hours and turned over to the Department.

-Traps, cable devices - Opens: November 22 - Closes: November 28
+Traps, cable devices - Opens: November 27 - Closes: December 3